kapland26/PersonalReact/README.md

 To Do Eventually:
     - Semantic UI
-    - Conditional start event/go to current event
+    - On event invite, show guest list and maybe a description?
     - Conditional display/change info on user info (delete option)
     - Host condition for active event
     - Change active event into list of invites and info, delete option that DOESNT count as leaving